EU banking watchdog to tackle risk pricing variations

 LONDON The European Union's banking watchdog is to meet national supervisors, in an attempt to iron out wide differences in how banks price risk and end any competitive advantage some may gain from having less rigorous in-house systems.

-Announcing plans for the meeting, the European Banking Authority (EBA) on Wednesday published several reports highlighting wide variations in how banks across the 28-country bloc assess the risks on their books, giving it ammunition to take action in the course of next year.
+Announcing plans for the meetings on Wednesday, the European Banking Authority (EBA) published several reports highlighting wide variations in how banks across the 28-country bloc assess the risks on their books, giving it ammunition to take action in the course of next year.

-The findings are also being passed on to the EU's executive, the European Commission, which has powers to draft new laws.
+The findings are also being passed on to the EU's executive European Commission, which has powers to draft new laws.

 Some U.S. banks have accused their EU-based rivals of "gaming" the way they assign a risk-weighting to the derivatives, bonds and other assets they hold.